Why did the Italian Renaissance End

 The Reformation began in Germany and soon Protestant Churches were being established throughout Northern Europe.
 This cause a crisis in the Catholic Church in Italy and throughout Europe.
 Many feared that Italy would even turn Protestant.
 This caused a change in direction in the Catholic Church and led it to change its direction.
 In response to the Protestant Reformation, the Catholic Church engaged in a series of reforms and other measures.
 These sought to make sure that Protestant teachings did not become popular.
 The response of the Catholic Church became known as the Counter-Reformation.
 One of the most important aspects of the Counter-Reformation was the increasing role of the Inquisition in Italian Society.
 Any person, believed to be sympathetic to Protestant ideas was arrested as a heretic by the Inquisition.
 The Inquisition also arrested those who have opinions and views that were contrary to the teachings of the Church.

-The Counter-Reformation was to have a dramatic impact on artists, writers and scientists’ in Italy.
+The Counter-Reformation was to have a dramatic impact on artists, writers, and scientists in Italy.
 No longer could they discuss or express their views freely.
-They were afraid to create any daring works, in case that they offended the Catholic Church.
-In order to ensure that they did not come to the attention of the Inquisition, they made sure that their works were suitably Catholic.
-The result of the Counter-Reformation was that Italian artists worked in an environment that was repressive .
-This led to Italy, falling behind the rest of Europe, intellectually and artistically .
+They were afraid to create any daring works, in case they offended the Catholic Church.
+Girolamo Savonarola rose to power in Florence and ruled between 1494-1498.
+He sought to reverse the influence of secularism and ruled Florence as began its economic and cultural decline.
+Rulers such as Savonarola forced artists to recommit to the church to avoid attracting the attention of the Inquisition.
+The threat of the Inquisition ensured that artists and writers tailored their works to be more suitably Catholic.
+The result of the Counter-Reformation was that Italian artists worked in an environment that was repressive.
+This led to Italy, falling behind the rest of Europe, intellectually and artistically.
 It should still be remembered that Italy still produced great artists and thinkers such as Galileo, but they were far fewer and less original.
 The old humanist tradition, of the Renaissance, was abandoned, during the Counter-Reformation.

 The Renaissance was one of the most important historical epochs, it produced a culture that created great works of art and provided the world, with the humanist view of life, which encouraged individualism and the use of reason.
 However, economic decline meant that there was less money for the arts and learning.
 The Spanish came to dominate the city-states and this meant that artists had less freedom of expression.
 Finally, the Counter-Reformation by enforcing Catholic Orthodoxy meant that artists, thinkers and writers were afraid to be as daring or original as they had been in the past.
 These factors led to the end of the Renaissance.